-In addition to data privacy requirements, cybersecurity requirements are laid down in various laws in the EU and the UK, the key ones being: (i) the GDPR (as discussed in detail above), which requires controllers and processors to implement appropriate technical and organizational measures to safeguard personal data to a level of security appropriate to the data protection risk; and (ii) the UK Network and Information Systems Regulation 2018 (NIS Regulations), and the EU Network and Information Systems Security 1 Directive (NISD1) as implemented into EU Member State law (and as updated by the EU Network and Information Systems Security 2 Directive (NISD2)).
+In addition to data privacy requirements, cybersecurity requirements are laid down in various laws in the EU and the UK, the key ones being: (i) the GDPR (as discussed above), which requires controllers and processors to implement appropriate technical and organizational measures to safeguard personal data to a level of security appropriate to the data protection risk; (ii) the UK Network and Information Systems Regulation 2018 (NIS Regulations), and (iii) the EU Network and Information Systems Security 2 Directive (NISD2).

 The GDPR does not provide for a specific set of cybersecurity requirements or measures to be implemented, but rather requires a controller or processor to implement appropriate cyber and data security measures in accordance with the then-current risk, the state of the art, the costs of implementation and the nature, scope, context and purposes of the processing.
-The GDPR however does explicitly require that controllers notify personal data breaches, within the meaning of the GDPR, without undue delay and in any event within 72 hours after becoming aware of it, to the relevant data protection supervisory authority, unless the breach is unlikely to result in a risk to the rights and freedoms of individuals.
-In addition, controllers are required to notify the individuals concerned of any personal data breach, without undue delay, when the personal data breach is likely to result in a high risk to the rights and freedoms of individuals.
-Processors are required to notify the controller without undue delay after becoming aware of a personal data breach.
+The GDPR however does explicitly require that controllers notify personal data breaches, within the meaning of the GDPR as described above.

-In the UK, the NIS Regulations apply to 'operators of essential services' (OES) and 'relevant digital service providers' (RDSP) and it was announced in January 2022, that the NIS Regulations will be updated to also cover 'managed service providers' (MSP) and potentially other digital service providers.
+In the UK, the NIS Regulations apply to 'operators of essential services' (OES) and 'relevant digital service providers' (RDSP) and following the UK General Election in July 2024, the new UK Government has announced it intends to introduce a Cyber Security and Resilience Bill to the UK Parliament.
 The NIS Regulations require that appropriate and proportionate technical and organizational measures are implemented to manage the risk of network and information systems, and impose requirements related to incident handling and notification in relation to incidents with significant disruptive effect.
-Under the NIS Regulations, the UK's data protection supervisory authority, the Information Commissioner's Office, may issue fines of up to £17 million and take other action following non-compliance.
+Under the NIS Regulations, the ICO may issue fines of up to £17 million and take other action following non-compliance.

-In the EU, the NISD1 applies to 'operators of essential services' (OES) and 'digital service providers' (DSP) and an updated version of NISD1 has been adopted and entered into force on January 17, 2023, called NISD2.
-The NISD2 will take full effect following implementation into national EU Member State law (i.e., by October 17, 2024).
-Under the NISD1, OESs and DSPs are required to implement appropriate and proportionate technical and organizational measures to manage the risk of network and information systems, and adhere to incident handling and notification requirements regarding incidents with significant disruptive effect.
-Importantly, under the NISD2, more stringent cybersecurity and incident reporting requirements are imposed on 'essential' and 'important' entities, which include ICT managed service providers (MSP), cloud service providers as well as entities carrying out research and development activities of medicinal products, and certain specific medical device manufacturers.
+In the EU, the NISD2 (and the implementing laws at a national EU Member State level) impose stringent cybersecurity and incident reporting requirements on 'essential' and 'important' entities, which include ICT managed service providers (MSP), cloud service providers as well as entities carrying out research and development activities of medicinal products, and certain specific medical device manufacturers.
 Our entities may be in scope of the NISD2 where they qualify as a MSP, cloud provider, R&D entity and/or medical device manufacturer within the meaning of NISD2 and offer those services in the EU.

 The NISD2 empowers the EU Member States to define all rules regarding penalties applicable to infringements, provided that they are effective, proportionate, and dissuasive.
 NISD2 states that any maximum fine which national implementing law provides for should at least be set at €10 million or 2% of total worldwide turnover, whichever is higher, where essential entities are concerned.
 Other sanctions may include (i) a temporary suspension to provide services in the EU (by suspending relevant authorizations/certifications); (ii) an order to make public certain elements of the infringement and/or inform customers; and (iii) injunctions to immediately cease infringing conduct.
+Importantly,

-Importantly, NISD2 also provides that senior members of staff can be held personally liable, and face administrative fines or be temporarily suspended from exercising managerial functions at the legal representative or chief executive officer level.
+NISD2 also provides that senior members of staff can be held personally liable, and face administrative fines or be temporarily suspended from exercising managerial functions at the legal representative or chief executive officer level.
+The NISD2 has not to date been transposed by all EU Member States despite the deadline for doing so having passed.